-Smart camera systems have been shown to have both privacy and security risks [5, 7, 12, 13, 25, 30, 41, 44, 46].
-As a result, information privacy laws have been passed, which aim to address expectations of privacy in online and physical environments (e.g., the California Consumer Privacy Act (CCPA), California Privacy Rights Act (CPRA), and the European General Data Protection Regulation (GDPR), among others [6, 31, 32, 38- 40, 42]).
-However, these legal frameworks often suggest vague, rather than concrete requirements for enforcing privacy in specific end-user devices such as smart cameras.
-Motivated by these recommendations and requirements necessary to prevent previously-discussed privacy incidents, we can achieve a privacy-preserving system by affording the system owner the following rights :
+Smart camera systems have been shown to have both privacy and security risks [6, 9, 14, 15, 29, 34, 46, 49, 53].
+Motivated by legal frameworks (e.g., the California Consumer Privacy Act (CCPA), California Privacy Rights Act (CPRA), and the European General Data Protection Regulation (GDPR), among others [8, 35, 36, 42-44, 47]), we identify the following concrete rights that a privacy-preserving system should afford to the system owner, in practice, they imply that device owners must have exclusive control over the collection of data, its uses, and the access delegations to it:

-- 1. Right to not be seen: the owner is assured that no unauthorized user can view stored videos or live video streams. - 2.
-Right of sole ownership: the owner retains full control of their data and who they trust. - 3.
-Right to be forgotten: deleted videos are not recoverable, even in cases of coercion.
+- (1) Right to not be seen: no unauthorized user can view stored videos or live video streams. - (2) Right of sole ownership: the owner retains full control of their data and who they trust. - (3) Right to be forgotten: deleted videos are not recoverable, even in cases of coercion.